racket/racket/racket/src/README.txt

    already-expanded versions are included with source in "cs/schemified".

-   If you change the expander, run `make` in its directory to generate the "startup.inc" file that holds the expander's implementation for Racket BC.
-Also, run `make` in "cs" to rebuild expanded libraries for Racket CS.
+   If you change the expander, run `zuo` in its directory to generate the "startup.inc" file that holds the expander's implementation for Racket BC.
+Also, run `zuo` in "cs" to rebuild expanded libraries for Racket CS.
+(See "Make vesus Zuo" above for information on running `zuo`.)

  * "rktio" --- portability layer for low-level I/O